ory/sdk/clients/kratos/java/docs/IdentityApi.md

     defaultClient.setBasePath("http://localhost");

     IdentityApi apiInstance = new IdentityApi(defaultClient);
-    Long perPage = 250L; // Long | Items per Page  This is the number of items per page.
+    Long perPage = 250L; // Long | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page.
-    Long page = 1L; // Long | Pagination Page  This value is currently an integer, but it is not sequential.
+    Long page = 56L; // Long | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. try {
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header.
+    Long pageSize = 250L; // Long | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+    String pageToken = "1"; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). try {
-      List<IdentitySchemaContainer> result = apiInstance.listIdentitySchemas(perPage, page);
+      List<IdentitySchemaContainer> result = apiInstance.listIdentitySchemas(perPage, page, pageSize, pageToken);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling IdentityApi#listIdentitySchemas");